richcarl/merl/README.md

 Merl - Metaprograming in Erlang
 ===============================

+*NOTE: as of Erlang/OTP 18.0, Merl is included in the syntax_tools application!
+This repository remains here for use by those unable to upgrade to version 18.0 or later.*

 Merl is a more user friendly interface to the `erl_syntax` module in the standard library `syntax_tools` application, making it easy both to build new ASTs (abstract syntax trees) from scratch and to match and decompose